-The above list is indicative only and there may be other situations that lead to a real or perceived conflict of interest.
+The above list is indicative only and there may be other situations that can lead to a real or perceived conflict of interest.

-A member has a duty to declare any private interest that may impinge on a board or committee decision.
-When an issue arises, the board or committee member must as soon as practicable disclose full and accurate details of the interest or issue to the chair (or facilitator) of the board or committee.
-A member must disclose interests to the board or committee (which include positions and pecuniary interests) in corporations, partnerships or other businesses or organisations that may be relevant to the activities of the board or committee.
+A member has a duty to declare any private interest that may impinge on a reference group decision.
+When an issue arises, the reference group member must disclose full and accurate details of the interest or issue to the Chair of the reference group.
+A member must disclose interests to the reference group (which include positions and pecuniary interests) in corporations, partnerships or other businesses or organisations that may be relevant to the activities of the reference group.
 A member's interests include those of an associate or close relative.

 General disclosures must be made at the beginning of a member's term.
-Member's must make specific disclosures as soon as possible after the relevant facts come to the member's knowledge, and they must be recorded by the board or committee in minutes of the meeting.
+Member's must make specific disclosures as soon as possible after the relevant facts come to the member's knowledge, and they must be recorded by the reference group in minutes of the meeting.

-A register of such interests must be maintained by the board or committee and must also be reported to the Minister.
+A register of such interests must be maintained by the reference group and must also be reported to the Minister for Lands and Water.

-2.5 Gifts, benefits and hospitality
+1.7 Gifts, benefits and hospitality

-Members should be aware that it is illegal to seek, offer or receive money or gifts in order to obtain a benefit or favour.
+Members should be aware that it is illegal to seek, offer or receive money, or gifts, to obtain a benefit or favour.
 Members must not accept gifts or benefits that could place them under an actual or perceived financial or moral obligation to another organisation or individual.

 Offers (other than light refreshment) should be politely refused.
-Members are required to report all offers of gifts, benefits or hospitality offered to them in their role as a board or committee member.
-A board or committee may establish a register of gifts to provide a high degree of transparency.
+Members are required to report all offers of gifts, benefits or hospitality that are offered to them in their role as a reference group member.
+A reference group may establish a Register of Gifts to provide a high degree of transparency.

-3 Departmental resources
+2 Departmental resources

-3.1 Appropriate use of resources
+2.1 Appropriate use of resources

 Departmental resources should only be used for departmental purposes.
-Furniture, equipment, staff and other resources may be provided to a board or committee to perform its functions and should be used only in relation to those functions.
+Furniture, equipment, staff and other resources may be provided to a reference group to perform its functions and should be used only in relation to those functions.

-3.2 Public expenditure
+2.2 Public expenditure